Always obey the Highway Code

 YOU are representing your Club so best behaviour.

 Please adhere to the social distancing rules when out riding, give other cyclists and pedestrians 2m when passing and remember you are representing your club so be responsible and always be polite.
-BE SAFE RIDE SOLO!
+BE SAFE RIDE SENSIBLY

 Riding Etiquette and Advice